50 Great Things to Do in Lockdown

 Keep your mind active and agile can be a challenge when you’re stuck in a quarantine.
 Thankfully there are plenty of fun and educational brain games to help you stay sharp.
 Lumosity is an app developed by neuroscientists with over 60 games designed specifically to boost cognition and memory.
 It’s available on Apple, Android or computer.

-These brain games will help you get smarter during the quarantine.
+These free brain games will help you get smarter during the lockdown.

 Find a new favourite podcast